July 13, 2020

 Impact of Improvement on Productivity and Effort

-With our large dataset, we were able to measure the impact on manager ratings of productivity and effort with improvement on these five critical skills.
 If a person was below average on all five skills their productivity and effort ratings were at the 22nd percentile.
 Being just above average on all five skills raised the productivity and effort rating to the 77th percentile.
 That is one approach to improvement, but a strength-building approach might be to select three of the skills and become excellent at all three (e.g., 90th percentile on three skills).
-Being excellent at just three of the skills raises the productivity and effort ratings to the 79th percentile.
+Being excellent at just three of the skills raises the employee productivity and effort ratings to the 79th percentile.

 To learn more and sharpen your leadership skills register for our upcoming webinar, or take our 8-minute strengths assessment.